ihsn/SDCPractice/case_studies.rst

 (AGEYRS) and education (EDUCY and EDYRSATCURR), and therefore give a good overview of the impact of the anonymization.
 As shown in :numref:`tab917` the anonymization did not change the results.
-The results of the tabulations in Appendix A confirm these results.
+The results of the tabulations in
+`Appendix C <appendices.html#Appendix C: Internal and External Reports for Case Studies>`__ confirm these results.

 .. _tab917: